abdelrahmanMA/gtf-compare/proposals/proposal_v3_TM.md

 -  The algorithm of exon matching: For each new assembled exon, find all overlapping reference exons.
 If it overlaps with many reference exons, assign this exon to the reference exon with longest overlap (as an absolute no of shared base pairs).
 If it shares the same length of sequence with multiple reference exons, choose the shortest reference exon.
 Now you can construct this table:
 -  The same reference isoform or exon can be assigned to many Asm. exons (many of them will have partial matches)
 -  The algorithm of junction assessment: For each row in the exon output table, define the possible junctions, type of the reference junctions and do the match.
 This algorithm should not need to check the annotation files anymore because all calculations will depend on the exon output table
+-  In the two-way mode, the “found isoforms” can be additionally labeled by its rank match aganist the reference

 **Problems**: